EveningStar05/odin-recipes/README.md

-# odin-recipes
+# Project: Recipes

+## Description
-Building recipe website using basic HTML from The Odin Project course (Fullstack web dev)
+Building recipe website using basic understanding of HTML from The Odin Project **Foundation** course.
+This guided small project not only covers the basics and structure of HTML but also how to use GIT and write meaningful commits.